RH3D/E3NG_docs/pages/E3NG/standard/V1_2S_files.md

 #### COLOR
  - `M` = main color
  - `A` = accent color
- - `X` = assembly - use only, part is not used on the final printer, use any color
+ - `X` = assembly-use only, part is not used on the final printer, use any color

 #### QUANTITY
  - A number indicates how many pieces to print